8BitGinger/employeeManager/README.md

 ## Roadmap

-Would like to add functionality to view budget department, update managers, view manager by employee, view employees by department, and delete departments, roles, and employees.
+<ins> I would like to add functionality to: <ins>

+- view budget department
+- update managers
+- view manager by employee
+- view employees by department
+  _and_
+- delete departments, roles, and employees

+<ins> I would also like the Prompt Lists: <ins>

+- Managers
+- Departments
+- Salaries, etc

+to be pulling from Database rather than static options.
+This will be rolled out in later development!

 ---